python/cpython/Doc/library/htmlparser.rst

 .. note::

-   The :mod:`HTMLParser` module has been renamed to :mod:`html.parser` in Python 3.0.
-The :term:`2to3` tool will automatically adapt imports when converting your sources to 3.0.
+   The :mod:`HTMLParser` module has been renamed to :mod:`html.parser` in Python
+   3. The :term:`2to3` tool will automatically adapt imports when converting your sources to Python 3.

 .. versionadded:: 2.2